The Lighthouse Story

 Who we are

-Lighthouse of Manasota is the only nationally accredited, private, non-profit agency providing rehabilitation training to blind and visually impaired individuals of all ages residing in a five county region that includes Sarasota, Manatee, DeSoto, Charlotte and Highlands.
-The communities we serve include the cities of Sarasota, Bradenton, Palmetto, Ellenton, Osprey, Nokomis, Venice, Englewood, North Port, Arcadia, Sebring and Avon Park.
+Lighthouse Vision Loss Education Center is the only nationally accredited, private, non-profit agency providing rehabilitation training to blind and visually impaired individuals of all ages residing in a five county region that includes Sarasota, Manatee, DeSoto, Charlotte and Highlands.
+The communities we serve include the cities of Sarasota, Bradenton, Palmetto, Ellenton, Osprey, Nokomis, Venice, Englewood, North Port, Port Charlotte, Arcadia, Sebring and Avon Park.

 The Lighthouse supports and participates in White Cane Day activities and Florida State Legislature’s Annual Vision Summit.
-The Lighthouse is a member of the Florida Association of Agencies Serving the Blind (FAASB).
+The Lighthouse is a member of the Florida Agencies Serving the Blind (FASB).
 The Lighthouse promotes all efforts that support people who are blind or have limited vision.

 We extend our education into the community through presentations, speaking engagements and mini-courses.
 Call the Lighthouse today for a presentation to your retirement community, church or civic group.
 Speakers are available by calling: